claire-codes/hugo-blog/content/blog/2018-09-08-template-literals-an-arrays.markdown

 - javascript
 ---

 Template literals ([or the feature formerly known as template strings in older versions of the spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)) are one of my favourite features of ES6.
-By quoting strings with backticks instead of quotes, we can now interpolate variables and create multiline strings.
+By quoting with backticks instead of quotes, we can create strings that span multiple lines and interpolate variables.
 For example:

 ```js
 const thing = "World";